top of page

 If your mycelium needs more time to develop, return it to the box and place it in a warm location - over 15°C and NO MORE THAN 25°C. Check it once a week until it is almost completely covered with dense white mycelium.

-Note that red and /or yellow patches are normal characteristics for mature Reishi mycelium.
+Please note that red and /or yellow patches are normal characteristics for mature Reishi mycelium.

 If you are not ready to move on to step 2 but your block is, you can store it in the fridge for up to a month.